pradn28/online-upgrade/STEPS.md

  -> from master

 <!-- upgrade aggregators -->
+We will prompt the user before each aggregator upgrade.
+We will also give them some explanation of what is going to happen.

 for each child agg (or set of child aggs):
     memsql-ops memsql-upgrade --skip-snapshot --memsql-id <child agg ids>